George Takyi: Early life and education

-Takyi was born 29 March 1965 at Mpatuam, in Amansie West District since 1988.
-He has MBA in Chartered Accountancy, Business Communication.
-He also have a PhD candidate in the area of Accounting, Finance and Taxation.
+Takyi was born on 29 March 1965 at Mpatuam, in Amansie West District since 1988.
+He has an MBA in Chartered Accountancy, Business Communication.
+He also has a PhD candidate in the area of Accounting, Finance and Taxation.

 Career

-Prior to entering politics, Takyi worked as a lecturer at the Kumasi campus of University of Education, Winneba.
+Prior to entering politics, Takyi worked as a lecturer at the Kumasi campus of the University of Education, Winneba.

 Political Life

 He is a member of the New Patriotic Party and currently the member of parliament for the Manso Nkwanta Constituency in the Ashanti Region.
 He won the NPP Parliamentary primaries for the Manso Nkwanta seat against Joseph Albert Quarm.
 He subsequently contested against Bance Musah Osmane, an NDC candidate in the December 2020 election.
 Takyi had 34,408 votes making 76.1% of the total votes cast to win the Manso Nkwanta Constituency seat on the ticket of the New Patriotic Party (NPP) whilst the NDC parliamentary aspirant had 10,798 votes making 23.9% of the total votes cast.